-Like most of the days we got to spend in Iceland, it was wet and windy.
-It was also a little chilly, but we’re Canadians.
+Like most of the days we spent in Iceland, it was wet and windy.
+It was also a little chilly, but we’re Canadian.
 Anything above zero degree is not worth complaining about. ;-) I think the average temperature during our stay was around 6° Celsius.

 After stopping only once to take a look at the view from a lookout area, we arrived at Kerið crater lake/caldera.
 It is interestingly composed of red volcanic rock (instead of black).
 One side of the caldera was a little less steep than the rest and we saw a bench down there so we decided to walk down to the edge of the water to check out the view.
 (Actually, I just wanted to sit on a bench I saw down there.
 Heh.)
 It was free to visit in 2013 but now you have to pay an entry fee of 400 ISK per person.

-Our next destination was Thingvellir National Park, which is a site of natural and historical significance.
+Our next destination was Thingvellir National Park.
+It is a site of natural and historical significance.
 It’s a place where the North American tectonic plate meets the European plate and also the place where the Icelandic parliament began in 930.
 It was free to park and visit in 2013.
 Now the park is still free to visit but there is a parking fee starting at 500 ISK for a sedan.

-This is the Drowning Pool in Thingvellir where they used to drown women who committed such crimes as getting pregnant out of wedlock, and behead criminals in general in the olden days.
+This is the Drowning Pool in Thingvellir.
+Here, they used to drown women who committed such crimes as getting pregnant out of wedlock, and behead criminals in general in the olden days.

 This is the beautiful Thingvellir church and farmhouse on the other side of the park.
-We could’ve walked there but it was rainy and we got lazy so we drove to the parking lot on the other side, which still required us to walk a fair distance so our laziness didn’t really pay off.
+We could’ve walked there but it was rainy and we got lazy so we drove to the parking lot on the other side.
+We still ended up having to walk a fair distance, so our laziness didn’t really pay off.
 It was still a nice walk, though.

-On our way out of Thingvellir, we stopped at a small restaurant/souvenir shop where we had a light lunch and bought some postcards.
+On our way out of Thingvellir, we stopped at a small restaurant at the visitor centre where we had a light lunch and bought some postcards.
 I had a soup.
 Not sure what kind of soup (corn, maybe) but I was starving and it tasted good.
 We also stopped to take a picture of this cute little hut.

 Our next stop was Geysir.
 It’s an interesting area with many hot springs and a couple of geysers, only one of which still erupts regularly.
 The most active one is called Strokkur.
 We saw it erupted at least 3 times while we were there.

 The Geysir geyser (the English word “geyser” is actually originated from the Icelandic word “geyser”) has been dormant for decades but still looks rather intimidating.